YOUNG: Close, but no cigars: Boston-area sports year in review

 Patriots

 Back in October, the Pats sat at 2-4 and were seemingly destined for another sub-.500 season in the second year of the post-Tom Brady era.
-Heck, one Sun Chronicle sports columnist stated flatly that “Face it, folks: the dynasty is over and done with, and probably isn’t returning anytime soon.”
+Heck, one Foxboro Reporter sports columnist stated flatly that “Face it, folks: the dynasty is over and done with, and probably isn’t returning anytime soon.”

 What an idiot!